Collaborate from afar

 Having dedicated channels will also encourage engagement, because teams can easily spot conversations that interest them the most or where they hold the most knowledge.

-Use Discuss after every meetingclaromentis_projects_tasks-1
+Use Discuss after every meeting

 For a truly productive meeting, you should always create a record of what was discussed, list any action points, and set a date to follow-up.
 Otherwise, it can get really tricky to keep track of progress or invite further feedback.